jimenezcarrero/EdgeML-with-Raspberry-Pi/Hardware_Acceleration/README.md

 ![](./images/png/check-freq.png)

 We can check it by the first field of the file, `FREQ4`.
 If the Raspberry Pi is set to the module's default operating frequency (500 MHz), we should see `FREQ4C=500`, indicating that the module is set to a 500 MHz clock speed for 4-chip DFPs.

+> If decreasing the frequency solves the issue, then you can either keep the default frequency for all DFPs at 300 MHz (or 400, 450, etc.), or you can raise it back to 500 MHz and use the [C++ API's set_operating_frequency function](https://developer.memryx.com/api/accelerator/cpp.html#_CPPv4N2MX7Runtime10MxAcclBase23set_operating_frequencyEiN2MX5Types17MxFrequencyOptionE) to change the clock speed on a per-DFP basis.

 ### Compilation Errors